tari-project/tari/SECURITY.md

 In addition to the areas defined as [Out of Scope](#out-of-scope) in this policy, the following commonplace reports do not qualify for a bounty reward.
 Such issues may be disclosed as a [GitHub issue here](https://github.com/tari-project/tari/issues/new?assignees=&labels=bug-report&template=bug_report.md&title=%5BThanks%20for%20making%20Tari%20better%5D).

 * Lack of a security feature that is not critical to the system's operation
-* Configuration issues that are not relevant to the product/application
+* Configuration issues that are not relevant to the network or application
 * Application Denial of Service by locking user accounts
 * Descriptive error messages or headers (e.g., stack traces, banner grabbing, debug information on a production site)
+* Purely technical, public, and non-sensitive network, application, or API information unrelated to a specific exploit
 * Disclosure of known public files or directories, (e.g., `robots.txt`)
 * Outdated software/library versions
 * Lack of security headers, such as the `X-Content-Type-Options` or `X-Frame-Options` headers